CRGA™ Framework

 Praesidium Governance, Inc. serves exclusively as a governance architecture authority and category steward.

-The distinction is structural.
+The distinction is structural and must be preserved.

 Why CRGA™ Exists